harlecin/hugo-site/content/projects.md

 +++
 title = "Projects"
-date = "2018-08-29"
+date = "2019-05-30"
 +++

 Currently I am primarily working on the following projects:

-- Setting up a scaleable low-cost cloud high-performance computing solution with AzureBatch and Docker
+- How to implementing decision engineering, aka automated decision making in a large company at scale from both a cultural and an engineering perspective
 - Time series learning at scale by combining methods from statistics (state-space-models) with machine learning techniques (gradient boosting mostly)

 I plan to put some more info up soon, so stay tuned:)